 Parenting on Purpose: 7 Influences with Your Kids

-Think about the times in your life when you really made a change.
-Those times when things were calm and you had time to reflect on an event or series of events in your life that produced change.
+Think about the times in your life when you made a change.
+When things were calm, you had time to reflect on an event or series of events in your life that produced change.
 How did that come about?
 Who were the influencers?
 Were they powerful, impressive, dynamic, or were they just effective in the way they said something?
-Saying it in such a way that influenced you to do some further thinking?
+Was it said in such a way that influenced you to think further?

-The bottom line in raising our kids is to get them to think clearly, to be able to see what is coming and make good choices.
+The bottom line in raising our kids is to get them to think clearly, to be able to see what is coming and to make good choices.
 To have an understanding that rises above others around them.
-John Maxwell, in his book The 21 Irrefutable Laws of Leadership talks about influence and I think we can apply it here to parenting.
+In his book The 21 Irrefutable Laws of Leadership, John Maxwell talks about influence, and I think we can apply it here to parenting.
 He says the following,”

 The leaders that have influenced my life have been people that had the following (7) characteristics:

-5)They were fun to be around, always enjoyable, laughing and ready to offer a positive comment.
+5)The leaders were fun to be around, always enjoyable, laughing, and ready to offer a positive comment.

-In future blogs, I will address each one of these and talk about how to implement them with kids from a position of influence, rather than discipline.
+In future blogs, I will address each of these and talk about how to implement them with kids from influence rather than discipline.

-I hope that you will read this entire series and leave me a comment about your thoughts.
+I hope you will read this entire series and leave me a comment about your thoughts.